BaileyMcKelway/BaileyMcKelway/README.md

 ## 🔭 I’m currently working on ...

-- WikiEdu - Site that connects 500+ universities to Wikipedia
+- WikiEdu - Site that connects 500+ universities to Wikipedia => React, Ruby

-- Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates
+- Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates => Python

-- E-Commerce - Building sites that scale to help small businesses adapt to the changing market
+- E-Commerce - Building sites that scale to help small businesses adapt to the changing market => React, Typescript

 ## 🌱 I’m currently learning ...